Logistics (LOG) Information Technology (IT) Capability Modernization, Deployment, and Support (CMDS)

 Description

-The Department of Defense, specifically the Department of the Navy's Fleet Readiness Center, is seeking industry feedback on the draft solicitation for the Logistics Information Technology Capability Modernization, Deployment, and Support (CMDS) services.
-This procurement aims to provide continuous modernization and operational support for various logistics IT systems, including Naval Maintenance, Supply Chain Management, and Product Lifecycle Management, which are critical for the efficiency of Naval and Coast Guard operations.
-The anticipated contract will be a multiple award Indefinite Delivery/Indefinite Quantity (IDIQ) type, with a total funding amount potentially reaching $250 million over a five-year period, and is set to include both full and open competition as well as a partial small business set-aside.
-Interested parties are encouraged to submit their questions and feedback by September 11, 2024, to the designated contacts, Courtney Dagenhart and Meghan Huett, via email.
+The Department of Defense, specifically the Department of the Navy's Fleet Readiness Center, is seeking contractors for the Logistics Information Technology Capability Modernization, Deployment, and Support (CMDS) services.
+This procurement aims to provide continuous modernization and operational support for over 300 Logistics IT systems utilized by Naval Systems Commands and the U.S. Coast Guard, focusing on areas such as Naval Maintenance, Supply Chain Management, and Product Lifecycle Management.
+The anticipated contract will be a multiple award Indefinite Delivery/Indefinite Quantity (IDIQ) type, with a total funding amount potentially reaching $250 million over a five-year period, and is set to be awarded in the second quarter of FY25.
+Interested parties are encouraged to submit questions regarding the draft solicitation by September 11, 2024, to the primary contacts, Courtney Dagenhart and Meghan Huett, via the provided email addresses.

 Point(s) of Contact